Skip to the main content.

 Audit your current ticket data to identify patterns, common issues, routing flows, and areas for improvement.
 Look at how long triage takes, how often tickets get reassigned, where escalations happen, and which types of issues take longest to resolve.

 Document your existing workflows in detail.
 How do tickets currently flow through your organization?
 Who handles what?
 What are your escalation procedures?
-Where do bottlenecks occur?
-This documentation becomes the foundation for training AI on your specific operations.

 Important: During this phase, you're not going live yet.
 You're building the foundation that makes your eventual rollout successful.
-MSPs who skip this phase and jump straight to deployment consistently report poor results—not because AI doesn't work, but because it's operating without proper context.

-Phase 2: Internal Training & Refinement (Weeks 5-8)
+Phase 2: Prepare & Refine (Weeks 5-8)

 Phase two is where your team starts working with AI in a controlled environment.
 You're using AI for internal operations—ticket triage, documentation, knowledge management—but you're not exposing it to clients directly yet.